HuyaneMatsu/vampytest/README.md

 with vampytest.assert_raises(ValueError):
     raise ValueError

-# Asserts that the code inside the context manager raises an equal exception to the defined one.
+# Asserts that the code inside the context manager raises an equal exception as the defined one.
 with vampytest.assert_raises(ValueError('aya')):
     raise ValueError('aya')